 Pedialyte is like a baby form of Gatorade.
 It contains electrolytes that are important to replenish a dehydrated body.
 If your child is under one year of age, you need to consult with your child’s doctor to see how much and how often Pedialyte can be given.
 For children over one year of age, small amounts of Pedialyte can generally be given every four to six hours to ensure your child’s body is getting the necessary minerals to help them stay hydrated and feel better.

-Not a Cure
+Not a Medicine or a Cure

 As always, if you have questions about Pedialyte and its uses, it is best to consult with your child’s doctor.
-He or she will be able to discuss your concerns and answer your questions in more throrough detail.
+He or she will be able to discuss your concerns and answer your questions in more thorough detail.